instax-dutta/GanjaBot/readme.md

 ## Features

 - **Custom Messages**: Sends messages in a specified text channel when specific users join a common voice channel.
+  - **Rate Limiting**: Messages are sent only once per hour per monitored user to prevent flooding.
+Each user is limited to 8 messages per 24 hours.
+- **Gender-Based Nickname Assignment**: Automatically changes the nickname of users who join the specified voice channel to a Ganja and Nashedi-themed nickname based on their gender.
+Users with the "female" role are assigned feminine nicknames, while others receive masculine ones.
 - **Fun Commands**:
   - `!chakna`: Suggests different types of snacks.
   - `!nashe`: Shares funny trip-related thoughts.